 Ask for an ITEMIZED contract

-Another issue will be that a contractor will simply fail to complete something and then say that it wasn’t part of the contract.
-He can either ask for more money to finish the job or leave it as is.
+Another issue is that a pro will simply fail to complete something and then say that it wasn’t part of the contract.
+He can either ask for more money to finish the work or leave it as is.

 Decide who buys the building materials ahead of time